chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 you'll see more advanced topics  you can explore as you are interested in them.

-ChiselStrike comes in two parts - the backend generator `chisel` (available in npm) and our service platform for hosting ChiselStrike data apps in production.
+ChiselStrike comes in two parts - the backend generator `chisel` (available in npm) and our platform that hosts your ChiselStrike data apps in production.

 This tutorial will show you how to use `chisel`, which allows for easy local development and testing.